absinthe0223/OMALab-Employee-Manual/acknowledgements.md

 A large chunk of this Guide was forked from Clef's excellent [Partner Handbook](https://github.com/clef/handbook).

-Holacracy pages and how-tos was forked from the excellent folks at DevBootcamp.
+Holacracy pages and how-tos were forked from the excellent folks at DevBootcamp.

 The entire base repo for this was forked from the Learner's Guild.